Silly Putty: Description

 As a bouncing putty, Silly Putty is noted for its unusual characteristics.
-It bounces but breaks when given a sharp blow; it can also float in a liquid and will form a puddle given enough time.
+It bounces when dropped from a height, but breaks when struck or stretched sharply; it can also float in a liquid and will form a puddle given enough time.
 Silly Putty and most other retail putty products have viscoelastic agents added to reduce the flow and enable the putty to hold its shape.

 The original coral-colored Silly Putty is composed of 65% dimethylsiloxane (hydroxy-terminated polymers with boric acid), 17% silica (crystalline quartz), 9% Thixatrol ST (castor oil derivative), 4% polydimethylsiloxane, 1% decamethyl cyclopentasiloxane, 1% glycerine, and 1% titanium dioxide.

 Silly Putty's unusual flow characteristics are due to the ingredient polydimethylsiloxane (PDMS), a viscoelastic substance.
-Viscoelasticity is a type of non-Newtonian flow, characterizing material that acts as a viscous liquid over a long time period but as an elastic solid over a short time period.
+Viscoelasticity is a type of non-Newtonian flow, characterizing a material that acts as a viscous liquid over a long time period but as an elastic solid over a short time period.
 Because its apparent viscosity increases directly with respect to the amount of force applied, Silly Putty can be characterized as a dilatant fluid.

 Silly Putty is also a fairly good adhesive.
 When newspaper ink was petroleum based, Silly Putty could be used to transfer newspaper images to other surfaces, providing amusement by distorting the transferred image afterwards.
 Newer papers with soy-based inks are more resistant to this process.

 Generally, Silly Putty is difficult to remove from textured items such as dirt and clothing.
 Hand sanitizers containing alcohol are often helpful.
 Silly Putty will dissolve when in contact with an alcohol; after the alcohol evaporates, the material will not exhibit its original properties.

 If Silly Putty is submerged in warm or hot water, it will become softer and thus "melt" much faster.
 It also becomes harder to remove small amounts of it from surfaces.
 After a long period of time, it will return to its original viscosity.

 Silly Putty is sold as a 13 g piece of clay inside an egg-shaped plastic container.
 The Silly Putty brand is owned by Crayola LLC (formerly the Binney & Smith company).
-As of July 2009, twenty thousand eggs of Silly Putty are sold daily.
+As of July 2009, twenty thousand eggs of Silly Putty were sold daily.
 Since 1950, more than 300 million eggs of Silly Putty (approximately 4500 ST) have been sold.
 It is available in various colors, including glow-in-the-dark and metallic.
 Other brands offer similar materials, sometimes in larger-sized containers, and in a similarly wide variety of colors or with different properties, such as magnetism and iridescence.